 Why Do Soccer Goalkeepers Wear Gloves?

-The goalkeeper wears the glove for better handling of the ball and to protect his or her hands from injuries caused by the ball or falls.
+The goalkeeper wears the glove for better handling of the ball because the material on the palm helps with grip when catching or throwing the ball.

 Types Of Goalkeeper Gloves

 There are basically 3 types of gloves in the market and they are Flat or “Box Cut”, Roll, and Negative.

 They are named according to how they are stitched on the seams.

 Or “box cut” gloves are the traditional design and is still widely used by goalkeepers.